Harishgopal17/break_the_routine/content.md

 ### Plain information on how planing a day is important

 - Most of us understand the value of planning and preparation.
 A sports match without a game plan means fumbling on the field.
-A big event without all the details in place leads to chaos
+A big event without all the details in place leads to chaos.

 - James Clear, the best-selling author of Atomic Habits, thinks motivation is overrated: “Stop waiting for motivation or inspiration to strike you and set a schedule for your habits”.
 Motivation flows from action, not the other way around.